StrumDev/SimpleUDP/Documentation.md

 - `bool EnableBroadcast` `Read only`
   - Indicates if broadcast messages can be sent.
   - Enabling the broadcast is available in the parameters of the "Start()" method.

+- `LimitedSizePackage = true`
+  - Limits the maximum packet size for receiving to 1432 bytes.

+- `const ushort MaxSizePacket = 1432`
+  - The maximum packet size is 1432 bytes..

 - `ushort ReceiveBufferSize`
   - The buffer size in bytes for receiving packets.